simonprickett/redis-pi-camera/pi/README.md

 ### Camera Setup

 Setting up the camera may require some changes to the operating system configuration of the Raspberry Pi.
-This is what worked for me on the Raspberry Pi 3B using the Camera Module v2.1.
+This is what worked for me on the Raspberry Pi 3B using either the Camera Module v2.1 or v3 (recommended).

 First, connect the camera to the Raspberry Pi with the ribbon cable provided.
 If you are unsure how to do this, follow Raspberry Pi's [instructions here](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2).